smusis/coverage-defects/README.md

 # coverage-defects

-This dataset is related to our ICSE-SEIP submission.
+This dataset is related to our IEEE Transactions on Reliability submission.
 Details of folders/files:

 Projects - Contains names of all the projects.